-- 2.7.11 Whether cook-cum-helpers are wearing head gears and gloves at the time of cooking of meals. - -Yes, but not in all schools. - 2.7.12 Modalities for apportionment of cook-cum-helpers engaged at school level and working at centralized kitchens, in case of schools being served through centralized kitchens,
+- 2.7.11 Whether cook-cum-helpers are wearing head gears and gloves at the time of cooking of meals. - -Yes, in most of the schools. - 2.7.12 Modalities for apportionment of cook-cum-helpers engaged at school level and working at centralized kitchens, in case of schools being served through centralized kitchens,